Bars & Breweries

 Audio By Carbonatix

-Oro Brewing & Vice Co., a craft beer staple along downtown Mesa’s Main Street, will close this month after more than nine years in business.
+Oro Brewing & Vice Co., a craft beer staple along downtown Mesa’s Main Street, will close on Sunday after more than nine years in business.

-“TIME TO SAY SO LONG,” said the post from owner Dave Valencia, adding that “this has not been the easiest decision to make.”
+“TIME TO SAY SO LONG,” said a social media post from owner Dave Valencia, adding that “this has not been the easiest decision to make.”

 Originally known as Oro Brewing Co. until a recent name change, Oro was a pioneering business in downtown Mesa alongside neighbors like Worth Takeaway.
 When the brewery set up shop, the area had just a few businesses and the downtown district was a far cry from the dining destination it is today.